Rostlab/MetaDisorder/README.md

     * **~/.metadisorderrc** - user configuration file overriding values in **/etc/metadisorderrc**
     * **$METADISORDERCONF** - if this environment variable is set **~/.metadisorderrc** is disregarded and the value of the variable is read for configuration options overriding **/etc/metadisorderrc**.

+##Training
+MetaDisorder uses DisProt 3.4, which contains:
+460 IDPs (intrinsically disordered proteins)
+1103 disordered regions, encompassing 35 functional categories (all based on published experimental data)

+60 proteins with >780 residues were discarded as these could not be handled by all of the methods tested.
+From the remaining set, 17 more proteins crashed when applying at least one of the predictors in this study, and were also discarded.

+##Evaluation

 ##Restrictions
 Right now all input files must be given on the command line as you see in the examples.
 Automatical generation of input files is not supported at present.